 Several UNICEF COs had prioritised digital learning prior to the pandemic, giving them an advantage throughout COVID-19.
 UNICEF Serbia, for example, already had some experience in establishing digital networks and online training.
 For example, the CO had previously organised a trip for the MoE to Brussels where there was a conference about online learning four months before the pandemic.
 It had been involved in an EU pilot project, ‘SELFIE’, which is a tool that schools can use to assess where they stand with learning in the digital age.
 UNICEF Serbia had also earlier provided support for the establishment of the national learning platform for educators within the national Institute for Improvement of Education.
 While this started as a very modest platform in 2018, with just three self-paced learning trainings, by 2019 this open-source e-learning platform was used by 36,500 teachers for training purposes, and in 2020, when all teacher training went through this platform as a result of COVID-19, it was used by 52,540 teachers, being a main channel for the professional development of teachers during the pandemic (ЗУОВ Еду – Платформа за спровођење обука од јавног интереса (zuov.gov.rs)).
 UNICEF Serbia had furthermore supported the establishment of a PIR portal – a learning community of psychologists and pedagogists with material resources – which has so far received 20,179 views.
 Turkey similarly established EBA as an education platform, originally designed to host learning materials, which was transformed to become an interactive learning site during the pandemic.

-Teacher training proved to be unexpectedly effective and relevant.
+Teacher training could be effective and relevant.
 This was evidenced in KIIs by the large number of teachers who participated in online training throughout the pandemic, at times almost doubling the number of teachers UNICEF COs intended to reach.
 Teachers reported that they found online training to be very helpful, although an evidence base for how teachers have implemented changes in their classrooms is not available.
-The cost-effectiveness of online training was also mentioned by KIIs as an added bonus.
+The cost-effectiveness of online training was also mentioned by KIIs as an unintentional added bonus.
 UNICEF COs supported these teacher training initiatives with financial and technical assistance.

 Many of UNICEF’s interventions throughout the COVID-19 pandemic will likely have a long-lasting impact.
-The extensive amount of teacher training and online teaching experience that has been conducted during this period has left a generation of teachers with much improved digital competencies and confidence.
+An extensive amount of teacher training and online teaching experience has been conducted during this period.
+According to anecdotal data, thishas left a generation of teachers with much improved digital competencies and confidence (however more evaluation is required).
 Schools and homes that previously did not have access to devices and internet connectivity are now benefiting from long-term plans relating to digital inclusion.
 EBA centres and EdTech libraries will continue to be available to vulnerable children even after the pandemic ends.

 Many UNICEF COs were very effective in attracting funding from partners and donors for education, which allowed for more ambitious projects.
 UNICEF Serbia, for example, exceeded its fundraising goals for 2020 by 100%.
 Furthermore, it received more than EUR 2.5 million from the EU for technical assistance for the government to bridge the digital divide for the most vulnerable children.
 With these funds UNICEF Serbia is able to implement ambitious projects at the national level, school level, and student level.
 Similarly, the United States Agency for International Development (USAID) forewent their partnerships with NGOs in BiH to instead invite UNICEF to be its partner of choice.
 This USAID funding was the catalyst for work on a programme of activities with all 14 MoEs in BiH.